Multi-Agent Support

 thrum quickstart --name nux --role implementer --module sync

-All three agents share the same daemon and can message each other:
+All three share the same daemon and can message each other:

 # furiosa sends directly to the coordinator by name (run `thrum team` to find names)